PedroS11/shaman-king-episode-bot/README.md

 # Shaman King Episode Bot

-This is a Telegram bot that polls a website for new [Shaman King 2021](https://en.wikipedia.org/wiki/Shaman_King_\(2021_TV_series\)) episodes.
+This is a Telegram bot that polls a website for new [Shaman King Flowers](https://en.wikipedia.org/wiki/Shaman_King:_Flowers) episodes.

-Every time a raw and/or subbed episode is available, it sends a message with the information regarding the episode and its url.
+Every time a new episode is available, it sends a message with the information regarding the episode and its url.

 ![Shaman King bot messages](/assets/images/messages.png "Shaman King bot messages")